Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

-We will construct a one-to-one correspondence between the moduli space of pearl trajectories connecting $q$ and $p$ and the moduli space $\mathcal{M}_{\beta,2}(X,S; (x,y);J)$.
-Pick an element $u$ in $\mathcal{M}_{\beta,2}(X,S; (x,y);J)$.
+We will construct a one-to-one correspondence between the moduli space of pearly trajectories connecting $p$ to $q$ and the moduli space $\mathcal{M}_{\beta,2}(X,S; (p,q);J)$.
+Pick an element $u$ in $\mathcal{M}_{\beta,2}(X,S; (p,q);J)$.
 First, if the underlying disk of $u$ is a single disk $u_{1}$.
-After reparametrization we assume that $u_{1}(1)=x$ and $u_{1}(-1)=y$.
-Since our Morse function is perfect, there is a unique flow line connecting $q$ and $x$ ($y$ and $p$ respectively).
-So this configuration is counted once in the space of pearl trajectories.
+After reparametrization we assume that $u_{1}(-1)=p$ and $u_{1}(1)=q$.
+So this configuration is counted once in the space of pearly trajectories.
 On the other hand, a single disk has self-linking number one by definition hence it contributes once to $n^{W}_{2, \beta}$.
 Next, if the underlying disk of $u$ is a multi-disk $u_{1}, u_{2}$.
 (It has at most two components since $S$ is monotone.)
 Note that if two marked points are both on one component, then we have a Maslov index two disk with two-pointed constraints, which does not happen generically.
-So we assume that $u_{1}(1)=x$ and $u_{2}(-1)=y$.
-Similarly there is a unique flow line connecting $q$ and $x$ ($y$ and $p$ respectively).
-Then this configuration is weighted by the number of Morse flow lines from the boundary of $u_{1}$ to the boundary of $u_{2}$, which is the same as the linking number by Lemma 3.10.
-Hence the multi-disks are counted by the same number in both moduli spaces.
+So we assume that $u_{1}(-1)=p$ and $u_{2}(1)=q$.
+Then this configuration is weighted by the number of flow lines from the boundary of $u_{1}$ to the boundary of $u_{2}$, which is the same as the linking number by the above lemma.
+Hence the multi-disks are counted by the same number in both moduli spaces, up to sign. \end{proof}

-We remark that to compare the two counts in the equation we need to furthermore compare the orientation data on both sides.
-That is, compare the orientation conventions in \cite{W} and in \cite{FOOO-ca}.
-We do not plan to do it here but leave the theorem as proved up to sign.
-This does not effect our applications since we only care about the vanishing/non-vanishing property of the Floer cohomology of a Lagrangian sphere. \end{proof}